-Consider three key benefits of applying yourself while attending college:
+Consider five key benefits of applying yourself while attending college:

 1) Cognitive Skills

 Data from one study claims that “students make statistically significant gains during the college years on a number of dimensions of general cognitive capabilities and skills.”
 These gains include the areas of oral and written communication, critical thinking, and abstract reasoning.

 The entire structure of college fosters a learning environment, so it’s no surprise that when you invest time and effort, you’ll become competent in your subject.

 In general, college graduates end up with a more substantial factual knowledge base than high school graduates and are more likely to continue adding to their knowledge base in the future because of developing the habit of learning.

 Character development and moral growth are both benefits of attending college.
 Studies show that college students have the heightened ability to use principled reasoning to judge moral issues, usually due to the amount of student-peer interaction.

 Attitudes and values are also affected through the college experience, with students showing a tendency towards open-mindedness and a willingness to adopt new and different ideas.
 Tolerance for other people and their views is usually a by-product of immersing yourself in college life.

 As well, self-esteem, social self-confidence, and leadership abilities tend to increase as students interact with faculty and peers.

 One of the most useful parts of attending college is the skill set you end up acquiring.
 When you study for post-secondary education, you get the chance to develop two kinds of skills – soft skills and hard skills.